M64GitHub/libtsprites/README.md

 Work in progress ...
 (see tsprites.hpp)

-## CONCEPT
+## MAIN CONCEPT

-The whole lib is based on the concept of `blocks`, not characters.
+In regard to graphics, the whole lib is based on the concept of `blocks`, not characters.
 2 blocks stacked form a regular character.
 A regular character has the height of 2, an upper block and a lower block.
 ASCII characters are 2 units in height.
 Rectangular shapes formed of `blocks` are called `regular sprites` - the code representation would be a `TSprite`.